+Force Filterin g

-Force Filtering Disable Apply
+Force Filtering Disable •

+Apply

 The Force filtering function allows the switch to filter the unknown-multicast data flow.
-If Force filtering is enabled, all the unknown multicast data will be
+If Force filtering is enabled, all the unknown multicast data will be discarded.

 4.8.4 CLI Commands of the Multicast Filtering